 Do you like murals?
 Do you want to know more about the artists who created them?

 The map, which displays best on a tablet, provides a serviceable experience on a phone.
 A legend will come in a future release.
-Until then: yellow = interior murals, red = exterior murals and blue = the Franklin Urban Plein Air Project.
+Until then: yellow = interior murals, red = exterior murals, purple = the Franklin Urban Plein Air Project and blue = murals coming soon.

 The first draft of the map was published at the end of October after discovering WordPress.com’s lack of support for maps of this kind.
 Otherwise, it would be embedded right here.
 The response was great.
 Mike McPhate of The New York Times gave it a nice mention in The California Today newsletter and 7×7 followed with a brief post.